KDE/libkscreen/backends/wayland/README.txt

-o I suggest to not emit the signal configurationCreated (not really interesting for KWin), but instead emit a signal carrying the object when it requests apply
-* Reading further your code you probably do not even want the variable modeValid at all, but rather just use std::none_of
+o I suggest to not emit the signal configurationCreated (not really interesting for KWin), but instead emit a signal carrying the object when it requests apply o Reading further your code you probably do not even want the variable modeValid at all, but rather just use std::none_of

-??? * needs to expose information for the compositor to actually know what it should do
---> in what way?
+* applyRequested might not be needed in case it's change like suggested above --> this signal is needed to signal from OutputConfigurationInterface to OutputManagementInterface, I've documented it as being for communication between OutputConfiguration and OutputManagement, so that should be clear (I hope?)

+sebas: you have the OutputManagementInterface in OutputConfigurationInterface - it's the parent
+sebas: given that you don't need to go through signal, just emit directly on the OutputManagementInterface that's caught by outputmanagementinterface and relayed to the user as the signal OutputManagementInterface::configurationChangeRequested(OutputConfiguration*) e.g. something like: emit parent()->configurationChangeRequested(this)

-* applyRequested might not be needed in case it's change like suggested above --> is needed to signal from OutputConfigurationInterface to OutputManagementInterface ??? * The applyCallback should swap the pending state to the current state --> this is done by the server now, no?
+??? * The applyCallback should swap the pending state to the current state --> this is done by the server now, no?

+changes() should be const

 outputdevice.xml